Hawkes autoregressive processes: a new model for multiscale and heterogeneous processes: Auxiliary results for linear HAR processes

-Point 1 and point 2 give bounds on, respectively, the ascending and descending sum of the coefficients in term of the matrix $H^W_W$.
-Point 3 extends the use of the coefficients to sequences infinite on both sides.

-The following result extends the use of coefficients to random sequences and also deals with uniqueness.
+Point 1 and point 2 give bounds on, respectively, the ascending and descending sums of the coefficients in term of the matrix $\Hmat^W_W$.
+The following result extends the use of coefficients to random sequences indexed by $\Z$ and also deals with uniqueness.